schmidt-software/KeenWrite/docs/skins.md

 # Submit

-Send in your themes!
-If you have a theme you'd like to contribute to the project, or improvements to an existing theme, do pass it along.
+If you have a look that you'd like to contribute to the project, do pass it along.
 Either open a new issue in the [issue tracker](https://github.com/DaveJarvis/keenwrite/issues) that contains the CSS file or submit a pull request.